About the AOPMC

 - Expose clinicians, researchers and healthcare professionals in the region to movement disorders initiatives and in so doing, encourage their membership in the MDS-AOS

-The target participants of the 6th AOPMC are doctors, researchers, and healthcare professionals from the region, many of whom will not have had the opportunity to attend the International MDS Congresses as a result of distance, costs and/or visa constraints.
+The target participants of the 7th AOPMC are doctors, researchers, and healthcare professionals from the region.
 Among these participants will be many opinion leaders and key movement disorders specialists from the region.